Midwexican

 *Use crumbly chorizo.
 You don't want to use anything too greasy or soupy for this recipe, as you want to keep the puff pastry as crisp as possible.

-How do you make Cheese and Chorizo Apple Thyme Tarts?
+How to Make Cheese and Chorizo Apple Thyme Tarts

 INSTRUCTIONS